 - Bernauer Strasse

-This free tour, which you can book online for $ 3, covers different historical areas in the center of Berlin, but with a very different approach than other tours.
+This free tour for which you can book online for 3 euros covers different historical areas of central Berlin, but it does so with a very different approach to the rest of the tours.

 The procedure of this politically incorrect tour of Berlin is the same as any other tour: a local guide meets you at a meeting point and takes you through different parts of the city giving you a series of explanations.
 The difference is that the black humor is very present and the point of view is far away from political correctness.

-I do not recommend this tour if you are a sensitive person, but it can be a fun experience and get to know, once again, another point of view of the history and culture of a city where diversity reigns while you have a laugh.
+I do not recommend this tour if you are a sensitive person, but it can be an interesting experience if you want to laugh for a while and to know, once again, another point of view of the history and culture of a city where diversity reigns.

 9. Excursion to Dresden

-With each of these tours, you will learn about a different aspect of Berlin and its history, but you can also take less "intense" walks through the city just to enjoy the sights.
-I recommend you to do it either aboard a Berlin boat cruise or through a sightseeing bus tour with panoramic views of Berlin.
+With each of these tours you will learn about a different aspect of Berlin and its history, but you can also take less "intense" walks through the city just to enjoy the sights.
+I recommend doing this either aboard a Berlin boat cruise or via a sightseeing bus tour with panoramic views of Berlin.

-If you choose the free stops option, in addition to enjoying the tour you will also be able to move comfortably around a city that you will have already discovered that it is gigantic and therefore difficult to reach on foot.
-I leave you here my articles with all the information you need to organize your cruise or your tour bus tour: Cruise Tickets and Hop on Hop off Bus Tours.
+If you choose the option of free stops, in addition to enjoying the tour you can also move comfortably through a city that you have already discovered that it is gigantic and therefore difficult to reach on foot.
+I leave you here my articles with all the information you need to organize your cruise or your tour bus tour: Cruise Tickets in Berlin and Berlin Hop on Hop off Bus Tours.